stephenberry/glaze/docs/security.md

 // ec.ec == glz::error_code::invalid_control_character
 ```

-Set `escape_control_characters` to carry such bytes across instead.
-This is worth an explicit decision rather than a default: escaping produces valid JSON that every parser accepts, so a NUL in the source becomes a NUL in whatever reads the result, where an embedded null can truncate a C API or split a log line.
-Refusing gives the operator a signal; escaping gives fidelity for values that legitimately hold control bytes.
+If the payload legitimately contains control bytes, opt in with `escape_control_characters`.
+For Erlang binaries, prefer `binary_as_base64`, which keeps raw bytes out of the JSON string entirely.
+See [String Escaping](binary.md#string-escaping).

-For Erlang binaries, which hold arbitrary bytes by definition, `binary_as_base64` is usually the better answer than escaping.
-It carries any payload without putting raw bytes in a JSON string at all.
+### Other Converter Defaults

-`raw_string` and `unquoted` are ignored by these converters.
-Both would produce output that is not JSON regardless of what the caller asks for.
+- `raw_string` and `unquoted` are ignored.
+Both would produce output that is not JSON.

-UTF-8 is **not** checked by the beve, cbor, bson, or eetf converters — that is the reader's job, and `validate_utf8` is on by default there. `glz::jsonb_to_json` is the exception and validates on convert.
+- UTF-8 is not checked during conversion, except by `glz::jsonb_to_json`.
+Reading the JSON checks it, and `validate_utf8` is on by default there.

 ## JSON Format Security